 Theresa Auer studied fine arts and cultural sciences at the University of Art and Design in Linz, Austria and is a graduate of the Diplomatic Academy of Vienna’s 53rd Diploma Programme.
-Her main focus in the research project lies on exhibitions in France and Belgium.
+Her main focus in the research project was on exhibitions in France and Belgium.

 Marei Alexandra Döhring studied History of Art at the Ruprecht-Karls-University in Heidelberg and the University of Vienna.
 Her primary research centers upon European artist frames of the 19th and 20th century.